20n/act/README.md

 20n/act is the data aggregation and prediction system for bioengineering applications, specifically fermentation-based bio-manufacturing.
 Given any target chemical to be bioproduced, it can tell you what DNA to insert into a cell (usually a microbe such as _E. coli_ or _S. cerevisiae_) so that it makes the target chemical when fed sugar, i.e., by fermentation.
 We call these "target chemicals" the __bioreachables__.
 One surprising discovery from this system was the bioproduction of Acetaminophen (blog post, patents covering coli fermentation, yeast fermentation and separation).

+Getting started
+===
+* Those who want the data (biologists, maybe?): Use login:pass as public:preview at (Bioreachables Preview)[https://preview.bioreachables.com/].
+Due to limitations we can only make a preview version available for public use.
+If you'd like the full version (please contact us)[mailto:info@20n.com]
+* Those who want the code (softwarers, maybe?): Checkout the repo and follow (Instructions to run)[https://github.com/20n/act/tree/master/wikiServices#1-wiki-content-generation]

 Components of 20n/act:
 ===